 You’ll need $1,500 or more to open an account and if you maintain a balance of $5,000 or more each month, EverBank will reimburse you for 100 percent of any foreign ATM fees you’re charged.
 There’s no monthly account fee and you won’t pay anything to deposit money into your account using a wire transfer.

 Did you know?
 Federal law limits withdrawals from money market accounts to six per month.

 If you’re expecting a larger refund than average or you’re planning to combine it with your existing savings, UFB Direct is a good choice.
-Balances of $25,000 or more earn a rate of 1.25 percent, the highest on our list.
-If you opened an account with at least that much, you’d earn close to $320 in interest the first year.
+Balances of $25,000 or more earn a great rate.
 The minimum deposit to open an account is $100 but there are no monthly maintenance fees or minimum balance requirements.

 Deposits can be made via your smartphone or home computer and you’ll also have free access to online banking and mobile alerts.
 If you’re signed up for a UFB Direct Airline Rewards Checking Account, you can easily link it to your savings to transfer funds.

 Customers also have access to FinanceWorks, a free service that makes it easier to manage your accounts.
 It works similar to Mint, by allowing you to track your spending, categorize your transactions and set up bill payment reminders.
 You can sync your UFB Direct accounts as well as your checking, savings, credit card, loan or investment accounts at outside financial institutions to easily view them all in one place.